FAQ

 Additionally, the Illinois Solar for All program includes a process by which communities can request self-designation of Environmental Justice Communities.
 The Equity Investment Eligible Community map will be updated on a periodic basis when additional communities are designated as Environmental Justice Communities.

 Equity Eligible Contractors (“EECs”) are eligible for several benefits within the Illinois Shines program.
 For example, EEC certified Approved Vendors are eligible to submit projects to the Equity Eligible Contractor block within Illinois Shines, which also enables them to apply for advancement of pre-development capital for that project.
-Please see the EEC Contractor page pf the program website for more information on how to become EEC certified and the benefits of participating in IPA programs.
+Please see the EEC Contractor page of the program website for more information on how to become EEC certified and the benefits of participating in IPA programs.

 Please reach out to the Program Administrator of the Illinois Shines program, Energy Solutions, for any questions regarding eligibility for certification as an EEP or EEC.
 See the “Contact Us” page of this website for more information.